Uemerson/go-roadmap/going-deeper/context/README.md

 In this example, we create a context using `context.WithValue()` and store the user ID.
 The context is then passed to the `processRequest` function, where we retrieve the user ID using type assertion and use it for further processing.

+# Cancelling Context

+Cancellation is an essential aspect of context management.
+It allows you to gracefully terminate operations and propagate cancellation signals to related goroutines.
+By canceling a context, you can avoid resource leaks and ensure the timely termination of concurrent operations.

+## Cancelling Context

+[In this example](./examples/cancelling-context/main.go), we create a context and cancel it to stop ongoing operations.

+In this example, we create a context using `context.WithCancel()` and defer the cancellation function.
+The `performTask` goroutine continuously performs a task until the context is canceled.
+After 2 seconds, we call the cancel function to initiate the cancellation process.
+As a result, the goroutine detects the cancellation signal and terminates the task.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)